Home schooling fatigue: Freshen up your routine

 When home schooling we may need to lower our expectations for how much work will be completed.
 Prioritising key areas to work on and focussing on quality rather than quantity can help prevent fatigue.
 Talk to Explore Learning staff and your child’s school teachers to identify which areas would be appropriate to prioritise.

 Try relaxing learning ‘rules’

 There may be certain boundaries which were set up at the start of home schooling which could be relaxed at certain times to keep things fresh and enjoyable.
 For example, would your child like to listen to music whilst they work?
 It may even be useful to have certain times when your child has total freedom to learn what they like, as long as they show you something they have learnt.
 Allow them some independent time to research what they would like to, with the only instruction being that they need to tell you what they did!

 Explore Learning has a whole collection of our live lesson videos which have been delivered over the past couple of months available in the members’ area.
 Each lesson is 30 minutes long and requires no specific input from parents.
 Simply find some relevant topics and leave your child to it!

 Finally, remember that home schooling is hard for both parents and children.
 Everyone is likely to suffer from stressful days when they’re not quite at their best, and that’s OK.
 It’s best to accept that this is part of home schooling life and simply lower expectations on these days.

 Not a member?
-Book your free online lesson today to find out how Explore at Home can support your child’s education.
+Book your free online lesson today to find out how our online tuition can support your child’s education.